funkatron/speedy-delivery/README.md

 ## How It Works

+Speedy Delivery uses a simple but effective approach:

-1. Uses `fswatch` to monitor specified directories for file system events
+1. **File Watching**: Uses `fswatch` to monitor directories for new files
-2. Filters events to only process supported file types
-3. Implements a simple cache mechanism to prevent duplicate file openings
+2. **Smart Filtering**: Only processes supported image and PDF files
+3. **Duplicate Prevention**: Caches file timestamps to avoid opening the same file twice
-4. Plays the macOS "Submarine" sound when opening files
+4. **User Feedback**: Plays a sound and opens files in Preview
-5. Logs all activities for debugging
+5. **Logging**: Records all activity for troubleshooting

 ## Troubleshooting